eusholli/li-article-agent/memory-bank/progress.md

 4. **Advanced Testing:** Multiple topics and edge cases

 ## Recent Issues Resolved

+### Model Argument Redundancy ✅ FIXED
+**Problem:** The `--model` argument was redundant since each component now has its own default value, creating confusion about which model would be used for which component.

+**Root Cause:** Legacy design where a global model was used as fallback for all components.
+After implementing component-specific defaults, the global fallback became unnecessary.

+**Files Affected:**
+- `main.py` - Argument parser and model selection logic
+- `README.md` - Documentation and examples

+**Solution Applied:**
+1. **Removed --model argument** from argument parser in main.py
+2. **Simplified model selection logic** by removing fallback code
+3. **Updated DSPy setup** to use generator model as default provider
+4. **Updated LinkedInArticleGenerator initialization** to pass models directly
+5. **Comprehensive README.md update** with new examples and model recommendations

+**Result:** Cleaner, more intuitive interface where users specify exactly which model to use for each component, with sensible defaults for each.

 ### LiteLLM Logging Issue ✅ FIXED
 **Problem:** Sudden appearance of verbose LiteLLM logging messages during article generation: